-While transacting privately offers exclusivity and sometimes speed, due to one particular buyer being interested in the home, a growing body of evidence suggests that keeping a home off the public market (the Multiple Listing Service or MLS) can cost sellers a significant amount of money by limiting the competition that drives up prices.
+While selling privately offers exclusivity and sometimes speed, due to one particular buyer being interested in the home, a growing body of evidence suggests that keeping a home off the public market (the Multiple Listing Service or MLS) can cost sellers a significant amount of money by limiting the competition that drives up prices.

 The core finding from analysis in comparable ultra-competitive markets is stark: open competition pays.
 When a home is exposed to the widest possible audience of buyers, the resulting competition generates dramatically higher sales prices.